1. How does your service work?

 8. Are there any cruise ship packages for voice minutes or data available to use this service?

-AT&T customers are able to get cruise ship world packages.
-Please contact AT&T for more information.
+AT&T offers cruise ship world packages.
+Please contact AT&T for details on rates and coverage.

-Sprint customers are able to get cruise ship packages as well.
+Sprint offers cruise ship pricing as well.
 Please contact Sprint for more information.

 9. Will my unlimited rate plan apply to your service?